OnionOnGithub/TeardownTwitchChaosMod/README.md

 # TeardownTwitchChaosMod
 Twitch intergartion for teardown chaos mod

-If you follow these steps it might work.
+If you follow these steps it might work:

 step 1: download the files.